AISeQLab/BASIC_IC_COURSE_16-bit-Fixed-Point-Adder/README.md

 # BASIC_IC_COURSE_16-bit-Fixed-Point-Adder

 ## Introduction
-This project implements a 16-bit fixed-point adder in Verilog and runs on the ZCU102 FPGA board.
+This project implements a 16-bit fixed-point adder in Verilog HDL and runs on the ZCU102 FPGA board.
 The fixed-point format is defined as 1-bit sign, 8-bit integer, and 7-bit fractional.

-## Overview
-The module performs addition between two signed 16-bit fixed-point numbers and outputs the 16-bit result.
-The fractional precision is preserved, and basic overflow handling is included.

 ## Design Summary
 - Input: two 16-bit signed fixed-point numbers (1 sign, 8 integer, 7 fractional)